Foreshore dog off-leash areas in Brisbane

 The Foreshore Dog Off-leash Area Project aims to improve environmental outcomes and shorebird protection while creating recreational opportunities for dog owners in popular foreshore areas.

-Brisbane’s foreshore, between the high and low tide mark, is part of the Moreton Bay Marine Park, which provides important habitat for shorebirds and is a popular recreational space enjoyed by the community.
+Brisbane's foreshore (area between the high and low tide mark) is part of the Moreton Bay Marine Park and provides important habitat for shorebirds.
+It is also a popular recreation space enjoyed by the community.

-Providing designated dog off-leash areas along the Brisbane foreshore provides an opportunity to:
+The project will provide Brisbane's first designated dog off-leash areas on the foreshore, creating an opportunity to: